shoebahmed/gfg/README.md

 # Global Fashion Group - Assignment

 This assignment is prepared for Global Fashion Group.
 Fashion is close to everyone's heart :smirk:, so I have tried my level best code doesn't look ugly.
 Clothes what we wear gives us confidence and positive energy.
 I really like this statement, GFG is a fashion company with heart and appreciate.
 Also, it was nice you have shared the expectation very clearly for this assignment.
 I have used Eclipse on Mac to build this micro service and docker to run this application.
-All details are provided in this document.
+All details is provided in this readme.

 ### Contents
   1. [Design Consideration](#design-consideration)